kohshi54/CPPMODULE/README.md

   ```
   * Of courese, using initializer list is clearly different but for the above two, which should it be used?

+* What is object exactly?
+Is it diffrent from instance?